conradakunga/Blog/_posts/2025-03-17-conditionally-output-xml-or-json-using-aspnet-minimal-api.md

 ![CarterRawRequest](../images/2025/03/CarterRawRequest.png)

-Clients who wish to specify an alternate format do so by setting the appropriate request header - `Accept`.
+Clients who wish to specify an alternate format do so by **setting the appropriate request header** - `Accept`.

-If we wanted to request the data in XML, we would set the following header:
+If we wanted to request the data in `XML`, we would set the following header:

 ```plaintext
 Accept: application/xml